 Unlike federal student loans, private student loans are never subsidized, and the interest rates can vary.
 At times, private student loans may actually have lower interest rates than federal student loans.
 However, interest rates on private student loans are often variable, which means that it can go up or down depending on the market.
 That can make a private student loan an expensive proposition, and can significantly increase the total amount that you repay over the life of a loan.

 Private student loans will often require a co-signer for applicants under the age of 25, which means your child will not likely be able to take out a loan in his or her own name without you.
 The approval of the loan — and the interest rate — will be dependent on your credit score.
-Many private student loans require that you make payments while still in school.
+It should be noted that cosigners may later be able to be removed through refinancing the loan.
+Many private student loans also require that you make payments while still in school.

 Unlike federal student loans, private student loans offer few protections for borrowers who need help in the future.
 They typically do not offer loan forgiveness programs, and will generally not be discharged upon death or disability.
 Forbearance or deferment options are less generous than those offered by federal student loan programs.

 On the whole, private student loans tend to be less favorable for borrowers than federal student loans.
 However, they do enable many students to attend college or graduate school who otherwise would be unable to afford the high tuition and fees.
 If you or your child are considering a private student loan, carefully review the terms to make sure that you understand them before signing.